nikki603/aws-port-forwarder/README.md

 ## Features

-Create and terminate AWS SSM port forwarding sessions from a list of running EC2 instances.
+Create and terminate AWS SSM port forwarding sessions from a list of running EC2 and SSM Managed instances.

 ### Select AWS profiles and regions
    ![Select profile and region](./docs/select-profile.gif)